joonho3020/scala3-hdl/README.md

 In theory, we can add support for important Scala library types in the future for derivation, but we should leave this as is for now.

 ---

-Things to add

-- log2Ceil on integer operations for calculating widths
-- Clock and Reset types
-- Connect Reg to implicit clock signals
-- RegInit, WireInit support (connect to reset)
-- Add support for UInt without width (so that we can defer width determination during width inference pass)
-- Operators
-    - on two hardware data:                 add, subtract, mult, division, remainder, less than, less or equal to, greater than, greater or equal to, equal, not equal, dynamic shift left, dynamic shift right, and, or, xor, concatentate
-    - on one hardware data and one integer: pad, shift left, shift right, head, tail
-    - on one hardware data and two integers: bits

 ---